LassoSoft/LassoGuide/lasso_guide_source/operations/logging.rst

    collection is appended to a specified text file.
 The ``log`` method can write to any text file that is accessible from Lasso.
 The associated block must be an auto-collect block as the collected data from the associated block will be included in the appended data.
-If you don't use an autocollect block then no data will be appended to the log file.
+If you don't use an auto-collect block then no data will be appended to the log file.

    The following ``log`` method outputs a single line containing the date and